Malia Scotch Marmo: 2000s

 From 1998 to 2002, Scotch Marmo attempted to get an original screenwriting project off the ground as her first feature-length directorial project.
 When Fritz Left Kate was developed by various producers, including James L. Brooks, who saw it as a vehicle for Woody Harrelson and Tea Leoni, but the film was not realized.
-In 2000, Castle Rock Entertainment and Playtone Company hired Scotch-Marmo to adapt Chris Van Allsburg's children's classic Polar Express, to be directed by Rob Reiner and to star Tom Hanks.
-Polar Express, released in 2004, was ultimately directed by Robert Zemeckis.
+In 2000, Castle Rock Entertainment and Playtone Company hired Scotch-Marmo to adapt Chris Van Allsburg's children's classic The Polar Express, to be directed by Rob Reiner and to star Tom Hanks.
+The Polar Express, released in 2004, was ultimately directed by Robert Zemeckis.
 Scotch Marmo was engaged in 2005 to rewrite Bill Kelly's Enchanted.
 The film, which was released in 2007, was directed by Kevin Lima, and starred Amy Adams and Patrick Dempsey.
 In 2005-2008, Scotch Marmo worked on another unproduced project, Winged Boy, which was to have been directed by Luis Mandoki.

 In 2009-2010, Scotch Marmo collaborated with leading Pakistani director Sabiha Sumar (Khamosh Pani/Silent Waters) to write a screenplay originally entitled Rafina.
 Set against the backdrop of the Benazir Bhutto assassination, Rafina is a young woman from the Karachi slums who dreams of becoming a model.
 The film was shot on location in Pakistan in 2010 with real-life model Amna Ilyas in the lead role, and released internationally in 2013 as Good Morning Karachi.
 Scotch Marmo also served as producer on the film.